josh-works/josh-works.github.io/_pages/scootering.md

 Sometimes I've told people "I have Balinese scooter norms."

+Here's what bali scooting looks like:

+<script src="https://fast.wistia.com/player.js" async></script><script src="https://fast.wistia.com/embed/6egwnjx8q0.js" async type="module"></script><style>wistia-player[media-id='6egwnjx8q0']:not(:defined) { background: center / contain no-repeat url('https://fast.wistia.com/embed/medias/6egwnjx8q0/swatch'); display: block; filter: blur(5px); padding-top:177.78%; }</style> <wistia-player media-id="6egwnjx8q0" aspect="0.5625"></wistia-player>

 I've told this only to people in the USA.
 I'm trying to convey a sense of "every place has a distinctive way of doing something, some other places do things differently, sometimes its better".

-In some parts of asia, probably 70% of the vehicle miles traveled is on a scooter.
-Maybe higher.
-Here's some examples:
+Here's some examples of the differences

-0. In taiwan, most intersections have a "box" painted on the ground, behind the crosswalk and ahead of where the cars and large vehicles stop, and this "box" is where all the scooter riders collect.
-They filter to this box through stopped traffic, and then can go in a blob when they light changes.
+0. In taiwan, most intersections have a "box" painted on the ground, ahead of where the cars and large vehicles stop, where all the scooter riders collect.
+There is a scooter logo painted inside the box, it's a ubiquitous feature of the environment. scooters filter to this box through stopped traffic, and then they can go in a blob when they light changes.
 I treat american intersections sometimes similarly.
-1. The red lights in Taiwan often-enough blink a few times when red, before they turn green.
-When the light blinks, the scooters can go, then when it turns green, the large vehicles can go.
+1. The red lights in Taiwan blink blink a few times before before they turn green.
+When the light starts blinking red (sorta a 3-2-1 countdown to the green light), the scooters go, then when it turns green, the large vehicles can go.
 I sometimes treat american intersections as if they're equipped with the same feature.
 Because I sometimes am so close to the front of the intersection (see prior point) I can easily see long distances in both directions.
 2. In bali, because every function of mechanized society could be done easily on scooter, on roads or not on roads, if there was space for a scooter and someone wanted to use that space or go through it, they would.
 Food delivery, taxi, water delivery, construction materials, and more.
 Entire square km were fully serviceable by a road that was, the entire length, never wider than what two scooters would need to pass slowly in opposite directions, and sometimes narrow enough that a single scooter was only centimeters from places one didn't want to go. (a narrow walled alley, in this case.
 There's also the "you'll fall into a rice field or something else devastating if your scooter wheels drift more than a few centimeters from the intended path.)

-[here's a video time lapse of me scooting a rather long trip](https://www.tiktok.com/@josh_exists/video/7415629510508399903) (far longer than usual) on a scooter, through dense areas and not dense areas.

 I find scooting all over the world, and even in the USA to be relaxing and peaceful, often enough.